rbuurma/rise-2017/Syllabus/rise-2017-syllabus-final.md

 ##### October 30
 + *Northanger Abbey*, 36-240 (all)
 + Exercise 6 assigned
++ Short excerpt from Ferguson, "Jane Austen, Emma, and the Impact of Form"
 + Social media 5: free indirect discourse and other minds; reality effects

 ##### November 1
 + *Northanger Abbey*, continued
-+ Short excerpt from Ferguson, "Jane Austen, Emma, and the Impact of Form"
++ Selection from Anderson, *Imagined Communities*

 ##### November 3
-+ Selection from Anderson, *Imagined Communities*
++ no class
 + Descriptive bibliography plan due (one paragraph, post to Known)

 ### Week 10: *The Moonstone* (1868)